Quantifying and Improving the Robustness of Retrieval-Augmented Language Models Against Spurious Features in Grounding Data: Experiments

 The raw synthetic dataset is not ideal for extensive evaluation due to its large size.
 Furthermore, the class imbalance result in unfair comparisons across different types of spurious features.
 To facilitate more efficient evaluation, we extract the most challenging data from our synthetic datasets to create a lightweight benchmark: \textit{SIG\_Wiki} (\textbf{S}purious features \textbf{I}n \textbf{G}olden document from \textbf{Wiki}) \footnote{Specifically, we randomly select 100 instance pairs for each perturbation where both models lack robustness.}.

-\paragraph{Spurious Features in Different Model Families.} To examine whether spurious features are merely artifacts of specific model choices, we evaluate a diverse set of SOTA LLMs on the \textit{SIG} benchmark.
+\paragraph{Spurious Features in Different Model Families.} To examine whether spurious features are merely artifacts of specific model choices, we evaluate a diverse set of SOTA LLMs on the \textit{SIG\_Wiki} benchmark.
 The evaluated models include \textit{GPT-4O}, \textit{GPT-4O-mini}, \textit{Mistral-Large-Instruct} \footnote{https://huggingface.co/mistralai/Mistral-Large-Instruct-2411}, \textit{Llama-3.3-70B-Instruct}, \textit{Qwen2.5-72B-Instruct}, and \textit{DeepSeek-V3} (671B,MoE), covering a wide range of model series and architectures.
 To better compare the robustness of different models, we average the RR of each perturbation within a category to derive the overall robustness for a specific type of spurious feature.
 The performance of six SOTA LLMs is then visualized using a radar chart, as shown in Figure \ref{fig:radar}.
 Despite the impressive robustness of closed-source models, they still exhibit sensitivity to certain specific perturbations.
+For instance, GPT-4o achieved only an 89\% robustness rate on the datasource(twitter) perturbation.
 These results demonstrate that spurious features are a widespread issue across different model families, sizes, and architectures (Dense VS. MoE).

 \paragraph{Spurious Features Across Retrieval Settings.} To evaluate whether spurious features exist across different retrieval configurations (query sources, retrievers, and evidence sources), we additionally construct a benchmark, \textit{SIG\_Trivial}, following the \textit{SURE} framework pipeline.
 This benchmark employs a production-level retriever (Bing Search) to retrieve documents from the open web, using queries from Trivial\_QA~\cite{joshi2017triviaqa}.
 Further details are provided in Appendix~\ref{appendix:sig_trivial}.
 Table~\ref{tab:sure_trivial_results} presents the average RR for each type of spurious feature.
 The results demonstrate that spurious features are a prevalent issue for RAG systems across different retrieval configurations.